spryker/spryker-docs/docs/dg/dev/frontend-development/202311.0/zed/custom-twig-functions-for-zed.md

 ---

-To improve developer experience, [Twig](https://twig.symfony.com/) functionality has been extended with new Twig functions.
+To improve developer experience, [Twig](https://twig.symfony.com/) functionality is extended with custom Twig functions.
 All the Twig extension implementations are located in the `Gui` module and can be found in `Pyz\Zed\Twig\TwigDependencyProvider`.

 <details>
 <summary>Pyz\Zed\Twig\TwigDependencyProvider</summary>